ArefinRonok/inventory_project/README.md

 - Alert notifications for success, warning, and error states
 - Animated slideshow login page with Ken Burns effect
 - Low stock warning banners on dashboard
+- All three roles (admin, staff, customer) have a **Home** link to navigate back to the main site from any page

 ---